These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention all lesion locations and only discussing the most prominent one

-Why: Multiple neoplasms significantly increase the overall disability burden.
+Multiple neoplasms significantly increase the overall disability burden.
 The DBQ has specific fields for additional neoplasms and the examiner needs a complete picture to accurately assess severity.

-Do this instead: Prepare a written list of all known lesions with their locations, approximate sizes, and symptom profiles.
+Instead: Prepare a written list of all known lesions with their locations, approximate sizes, and symptom profiles.
 Bring this list to the exam and provide it to the examiner.

 Impact: 10-30% - multiple lesions may support higher analogous ratings